-Once you've highlighted a new user insight and linked it to a related feature idea, it's up to you to indicate how important it is to the user at hand.
-Whether the insight represents a feature request, a pain point, or an opportunity uncovered during user research, the significance of this value may vary.
-But in any event, scoring an insights importance is a helpful way to enable your team to zero in on the features most likely to positively impact users (e.g. by sorting/filtering your features by user impact score).
+Once you've highlighted a new user insight and linked it to a related feature idea, it's up to you to indicate how important it is to the user.
+Whether the insight represents a feature request, a pain point, or an opportunity uncovered during user research, the precise significance of this value may vary.
+But the setting the importance of each insight will ultimately help you surface the most impactful feature ideas, so it's a worthwhile investment toward facilitating prioritization later.

 - +1 importance score: By default, use +1 Nice to have.
 This adds a point to the linked feature's user impact score.
 In many cases users reach out with cool ideas that would be nice to have but won't make or break their experience with your product.